enketo/openrosa-xpath-evaluator/README.md

     }
     ```

-# External Libraries
+# Dependencies

-This library has no explicit dependencies.
+This library has no explicit dependencies, but expects various DOM & XPath-related values to be supplied by the browser (`Element`, `Node`, `XPathResult` etc.).

 To use the [ODK `digest()` function](https://getodk.github.io/xforms-spec/#fn:digest),
 you'll need to add [`node-forge`](https://www.npmjs.com/package/node-forge) to
 your project.

 # Development